HopeMuller/DS-final-project/README.md

-# DS-final-project
+# Final project for NYU Data Sciene
-Reproduction of study on Google's suicide prevention
+## Reproduction of study on Google's suicide prevention